kowainik/issue-wanted/README.md

 * `http://localhost:8080/issues?label=<label name>`

-  Returns a list of issue with the corresponding label.
+  Returns a list of issues with the corresponding label.

 Tip: If you stop running the server and then try to restart it, you may need to run the command `fuser -n tcp -k 8080` to free the port.